• Home

 After: Custom wooden garden fence.

-UPDATE 4 seasons later: Our backyard garden is still one of our favorite things about this home.
-All aspects of the fencing are still totally intact.
-We’ve had a few instances where animals have tried to bury under (chipmunks, mostly) but no deer have leapt into the garden, despite the fence being shorter than 8′.
+UPDATE 2023: Our backyard garden is still one of our favorite things about this home.
+I would recommend pressure-treated posts.
+Two of ours are wobbly (but have not been replaced yet).
+We’ve had a few instances where animals have tried to bury under (chipmunks) but no deer have leaped into the garden, despite the fence being shorter than 8′.

 The only thing we wish is that we had made this garden BIGGER!
 We didn’t anticipate how quickly 500 sq. ft. could fill up with plants come late summer, but my-my, it does.
 If you have plans to experiment with lots of fruits and veggies, don’t hesitate to build larger than you think you’ll need.